zkat/proposal-as-patterns/README.md

 When matching non-Identifier values, it's often the case that users might want to also bind that value to an Identifier while doing the matching.
-For this reason, it's proposed that destructuring be extended with the ability to do t his sort of binding. `match` will benefit from this change by allowing matching operations against values that are also put into identifiers, since identifiers are irrefutable patterns.
+For this reason, it's proposed that destructuring be extended with the ability to do this sort of binding. `match` will benefit from this change by allowing matching operations against values that are also put into identifiers, since identifiers are irrefutable patterns.